jtm2021/Dashboard/README.md

 ## Typography
-The project used fron Inder from [Google Fonts](https://fonts.google.com/).
+The project used Inder font from [Google Fonts](https://fonts.google.com/).

 ## Color Scheme